gongwolf/ICDE2019_CSQ/readme.md

 >```181|195 14| running time(ms):11,52,165,89,281| overall:1845   41(28+6+0+0+4),113|result size:382 95|984,346,0.3516260162601626|16965,3533,3545,4026```

 Where are ```[query object ID], [# of POI objects don't dominated by the query object], [# of skyline POI objects in ], [Best First Search Time], [Nearest Graph Node search Time], [Search on the Graph Time], [Index Search Time], [Query time without Index], [Overall Query Time], [Time used to form the final result and add the result set] (Components: [Add to results time], [condition checking time], [Map operation time], [Empty checking time], [POI object Reading Time], [Path Expansion Time]), [# of Skyline Solutions], [# of distinct POI objects], [# of visited graph nodes], [# of graph nodes in the final solutions], [visited ratio], [# of times form the candidate solutions], [# of prefix skyline paths from query object to each graph nodes], [# of pop-up times from the queue].``` from left to right.

+## Running Example:
+##### 1.Conduct the query by using the approxMixed method on a new synthetic road network and a list of synthetic POI objects.
+1. Generate synthetic graph with **2000** nodes that average degree is **4** and the dimension of  each edge in the graph is *3*.
+The generated node and edge information is stored under ```Data\2000_4_3\``` folder.
+2. Create the Neo4j DB files by using the generated node and edge files, which are stored under ```Data/Neo4jDB_files/2000_4_3```.
+3. Generate **200** POI objects with **3-dimensional** costs based on our generated 2000 node synthetic graph.
+Moreover, we set the range to be 15 and the maximum number of objects are within range are 60 in order to follow the number of POI objects are within given range. **The distance is Euclidean distance, which can be changed by the parameter ```-e```.
+It may need a long running time when the parameters of the range ```-r``` and the upper ```-u``` is set improperly.** The tree and objects information are put ```Data/2000_4_3/``` as well.
+4. Generate the index file with index distance 30.
+The index files are stored at ```Data/index/2000_4_3_15.0_200_30```.
+5. Conduct the query with a random generated query object by using the ```approxMixed``` method with distance_threshold **30**.
+Also, the goodness is calculated where the exact method is called automatically.
+The index with the given distance_threshold must be created before (we generated at step 4 with index distance **30** already).
+Moreover, If the approximate methods are called and the ```-v``` is set to true, make sure the overall index is created before (```java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gm 3 -id -1 -e actual```).
+> 1. java -jar constrainSkylineQuery.jar -m GenerateSynethicRoadNetwork -gs 2000 -gd 4 -gm 3
+> 2. java -jar constrainSkylineQuery.jar -m CreateRoadNetworkDB -gs 2000 -gd 4 -gm 3
+> 3. java -jar constrainSkylineQuery.jar -m GenerateSynethicPOIsData -gs 2000 -gd 4 -gm 3 -hn 200 -hd 3 -r 15 -u 60
+> 4. java -jar constrainSkylineQuery.jar -m IndexBuilding -gs 2000 -gd 4 -gm 3 -hn 200 -hd 3 -r 15 -u 60 -id 30
+> 5. java -jar constrainSkylineQuery.jar -m ApproxMixed -gs 2000 -gd 4 -gm 3 -hn 200 -hd 3 -r 15 -d 30 -v true -i true -e actual

+##### 2.Conduct the query by using the approxRange method on the real-world data of SF.
+1. Put the ```SF_NodeInfo.txt```, ```SF_SegInfo.txt```, and ```staticNode_real_SF``` of San Francisco under the folder ```Data\SF```
+2. Create the Neo4j DB files for SF.
+3. Store the POI objects of SF to the Rtree
+4. Build the index with *500* meters for all the network nodes.
+In order to make the distance calculation to be actual meters,  the parameter ```-e actual``` is added.
+5. Conduct the query with a random query point. **Make sure the parameter ```-e actual``` is added.
+If the approximate methods are called and the ```-v``` is set to true, make sure the overall index is created before (```java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gm 3 -id -1 -e actual```)**
+> java -jar constrainSkylineQuery.jar -m CreateRoadNetworkDB -c SF
+> java -jar constrainSkylineQuery.jar -m GenerateSynethicPOIsData -c SF -gm 3
+> java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gm 3 -id 1500 -e actual
+> java -jar constrainSkylineQuery.jar -m ApproxRange -c SF -gm 3 -d 1500 -v true -i true -e actual

 ## Acknowledgements
 pecial thanks to java implementatioan fo the [R*-tree](http://chorochronos.datastories.org/?q=node/43)\[1\].